krombo-kode/DiscoTek/README.md

 Future hopeful features:\
-    - making use of AudD and AudioDB APIs to add tag data to tracks that are missing it (possibly album art as well?)\
+    - making use of AudD API add tag data to tracks that are missing it*complete*\
     - a UI of some sort\
-    - a function to create a new library structure to store songs by artist/album *complete*
+    - a function to create a new library structure to store songs by artist/album *complete*\
+    - option to process wma and m4a files as well (will convert to mp3 in the process)